One of the keys to sales success is learning how to shape your own strategy from your peers.

 75. This statistics comes from Toutapp.
 Perhaps unsurprisingly, 71% of sales reps report that they spend too much time on data entry.

-77. CSO Insights found that sales leaders often have the tendency to see lead volume/quality as more important that sales training and process.
+77. CSO Insights found that sales reps often have the tendency to see lead volume/quality as more important that training and process.

 78. According to PWC, there are a number of reasons why prospects might take their business elsewhere, including unfriendly service (60%) and a lack of knowledge (46%).

 79. Personalization can help breed inside sales success.
 When both the message and subject line are personalized, emails have an average open rate of 5.9% and a click rate of .2%.